KingdomTechie/CAPSTONE/README.md

 ## Scope

 Mainstream job seeking applications like Indeed, LinkedIn and ZipRecruiter have a broad spectrum of jobs and job seekers.
 InTech aims to create an ecosystem of job-seeking software engineers and the businesses that need them.
-InTech is specifically designed to cater to the skillsets of software engineers and to pair those skills to companies that need them.
+InTech is specifically designed to cater to the skillsets of software engineers and to pair those skills and education levels to companies that need them.
 This is a Software Engineer's delight!

 ## Technologies Used